 - All products are made in the USA

 The only thing people tend to complain about with this kit is the carrying case.
 The kit is very compact for being so large and has a lot of components, meaning you can’t just throw everything in the bag and zip it up.
 You want everything to go back into its place before zipping up the bag.

 Additional items you may want to add to this kit would include Hoppe’s No. 9 Gun Bore Cleaner or a different CLP cleaner and 6” Cotton swabs with wooden handles.
 These are inexpensive items and necessary to add to this kit to make it complete.

-3. Ohuhu 28 Piece – Universal Gun Cleaning Kit
+3. Gloryfire Elite – Universal Gun Cleaning Kit

 This universal kit includes 10 brushes and mops for 10 different calibers.

 Shotguns Gauges: 12, 16, 20, 28 and 410